4. Uses of minerals and rocks

 Today, most modern constructions are not made of stone.

-However, they usually contain some form of rock.
+However, they usually contaisome form of rock.

 - Construction materials.
 Granite, limestone and slate are